ligershark/Kulture/README.md

 #Getting Started

 This tutorial will show you how you can get started with ASP.NET vNext in Sublime Text 3.
-After completing this tutorial you will be familiar with how to use Sublime vNext and its primary features.
+After completing this tutorial you will be familiar with how to use Sublime Kulture and its primary features.

 The first thing we will do is grab the samples.
 Using your favorite git client clone the repo at [ASP.NET vNext Home](https://github.com/aspnet/home)